freevo/kaa-base/doc/async/threads.rst

 two optional arguments: a thread name, and a priority.
-If a thread name is specified, the decorated function is wrapped in :class:`~kaa.ThreadPoolCallable`, and invocations of that function are queued to be executed in a single thread.
+If a thread name is specified, the decorated function is wrapped in :class:`~kaa.ThreadPoolCallable`, and invocations of that function are queued to be executed across one or more threads.
 If the thread name is ``kaa.MAINTHREAD`` the decorated function is invoked from the main thread.
 If no thread name is specified, the function is wrapped in :class:`~kaa.ThreadCallable` so that each invocation is executed in a separate thread.
 Because these callables return